dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

     :end-before: Writing html report to dials.scale.html

-Looking at the resolution-dependent merging statistics, we can see that the completeness falls significantly beyond 1.4 Angstrom resolution.
+Looking at the resolution-dependent merging statistics, we can see that the CC1/2 falls significantly beyond about 1.65 Å resolution.
 If desired, a resolution cutoff can be applied and the data rescaled (using the output of the previous scaling run as input to the next run to load the existing state of the scaling model):